-The Project was first proposed in June 2014, nearly four years before its scheduled hearing on June 7, 2018.
+The Project was first proposed in June 2014, more than four years ago.
 In the last four years, the Project was put on hold by the Planning Department as the Mission Moratorium was proposed and eventually disapproved by San Francisco voters.
 A number of new impact fees have been established since then, affordability rates have increased, and the cost of construction has skyrocketed.